-From their first EP ‘Crow’s Wedding’, the lovely ‘Wildflowers’ was glittery but tinged with sadness.
-Its opening line “be careful what you ask for” recalled PARRALOX’s similarly titled but slightly more dance laden ‘Be Careful What You Wish For’.
+From their first EP ‘Crow’s Wedding’, the lovely ‘Wildflowers’ was glittery but tinged with sadness, while there was also the slightly more dance laden ‘Be Careful What You Wish For’.
 The duo’s accompanying grainy self-made video certainly added a gone to earth aura.
 Meanwhile, ‘Same As You’ was pretty modulating synthpop, up there with the Nordic influenced crystalline demeanour of QUEEN OF HEARTS.
 ‘Undone’ though adopted a more unsettling shade but despite the drones and distorted noise, it was carried off without being dour or resorting to witchery.

 EVOKATEUR do dark but they do pop as well, although the spectre of LAMB’s ‘Gorecki’ does loom.
 It sounds very promising so their development will be observed with interest.